Programs

 This information can usually be found within the first two pages of the policy.
 If this information is on more than one page, please send all pages that include the required information.

-InterExchange must vet all initial, replacement, and additional jobs based on U.S. Department of State regulations and guidance to verify that participants will be pursuing the purpose of the J-1 Visa program.
+InterExchange must vet all initial, replacement, and additional jobs based on U.S. Department of State regulations and guidance to verify that participants will pursue the purpose of the J-1 Visa program.
 The following positions are not allowed on the InterExchange Work & Travel USA program:

 1. In positions that could bring notoriety or disrepute to the Exchange Visitor Program;